AaronGoldsmith/simulations/README.md

 # Simulations

-Projects focuses on using Genetic Algorithms and basic Neural Networks to play games and simulate natural or emergent processes.
+Projects focusing on using Genetic Algorithms and basic Neural Networks to play games and simulate natural or emergent processes.

 ## Unsupervised learning